 Best places to camp in Daniel Boone National Forest, Kentucky

 The Daniel Boone National Forest is the only National Forest entirely within Kentucky, and it offers visitors a wide range of activities, including boating, hiking, fishing, and hunting.
 There is a Skylift aerial tram that can take visitors up to the Natural Bridge, an iconic rock formation of the park.

-The Red River Gorge area offers hikes through caves, arches, and waterfalls.
-It is also easy to access the city of Lexington, known by some as the "Horse Capital of the World."
+The Red River Gorge area is one of the best places to camp in Daniel Boone National Forest, offering hikes through caves, arches, and waterfalls.
+It is also easy to access the city of Lexington, known by some as the “Horse Capital of the World.”
 Attractions include horse racing at the famous Keeneland racecourse, the Kentucky Horse Park, and the International Museum of the Horse.

 Arapaho and Roosevelt National Forests, Colorado

-The Arapaho and Roosevelt National Forests spread out west of Denver and merge with several other National Parks, including the Rocky Mountain National Park and the White River National Forest.
+The Arapaho and Roosevelt National Forests spread out west of Denver and merge with several other National Parks, including the White River National Forest and the Rocky Mountain National Park.
+Thanksgiving camping in a place as stunning as these would be truly memorable getaway.
 They are excellent for a wide range of recreational activities, including hiking, hunting, fishing, boating, and wildlife viewing.

 There are also several nearby ski resorts, including Breckenridge, Vail, and Winter Park, which offer skiing, snowboarding, tubing, snowmobiling, and snowshoeing.
 Thanksgiving in the city of Denver is a medley of fun free events, performing arts, live music and plenty of family-friendly activities.